 Jack Bass – Bass player with Strawberry Dust in the early 70’s .Went on to play with The Alex Harvey band; Bo Diddley; Killing Time; Faded Glory; Boogiemen; The Daggers.
 A Rhondda Valley legend!

-Jacknife Disciples – band from Cardiff (late 80s?), feat; Dean Proctor (voc) (now at Boobytrap recs), Simon Adams (drms), Terry Williams (bass), Psycho Urchin (gtr) and Eddie Bossano (gtr), although there were other guitarists after Eddie left.
+Jacknife Disciples – band from Cardiff (late 80s?), feat; Dean Proctor (voc) (later at Boobytrap recs), Simon Adams (drms), Terry Williams (bass), Psycho Urchin (gtr) and Eddie Bossano (gtr), although there were other guitarists after Eddie left.
 Rel their ‘Kill the Beatles’ EP in 1990 with an outrageous publicity campaign.
 Started the large showcase gigs in Cardiff Bay called ‘Take a Leek’ and held Sunday night shows at Chapter to raise funds for London gigs with open mic sessions.
 They narrowly missed out on the contract that ‘Suede’ got, due to them having Mr Butler on guitar.
 They with their manager and promoter Jeff DLC started the indie nights at Sams Bar and then at Clwb Ifor.
 They worked with and brought on many of the Welsh feat on this site.
 Briefly called Low Gods before they split

 Jade Warrior – band feat; Alan Price (drms) (from Abertillery), Glyn Havard (voc,bass) (from Nantyglo) who later played with several note-worthy, if not succesful, bands (The Edge, Kirsty Macoll, etc.)… described as ‘a bit of a knob but a very good musician!’